NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 :::

-The type `id` should be used for those values that need to be unique across several middleware setups, for example, container names.
+The type `id` should be used for those values that need to be unique across several Middleware setups, for example, container names.

 :::caution